 Proof.
-For simplicity, we first prove the following: assuming that the algorithm achieves perfect correctness for any input sequence, then it must incur $\Omega(nk)$ runtime with probability 1.
+For simplicity, we first prove the following: assuming that the algorithm S achieves perfect correctness for any input sequence, then it must incur $\Omega(nk)$ runtime with probability 1.
 Without loss of generality, henceforth we may assume a RAM with two CPU registers - but our proof easily extends to RAMs with O(1) CPU registers since clearly any such O(1)-register RAM can be simulated by a 2-register RAM with constant blowup in runtime.
+Without loss of generality, assume n is a power of $1, k \leq \log n$, and hence $1, k \leq \log n$ and hence $1, k \leq \log n$.

-Imagine that there are n balls in memory, and consider any fixed initial key assignment $\vec{X} \in [K]^n$ where $K = 2^k$.
-Without loss of generality, assume n is a power of 2, $k \leq \log n$, and hence K divides n.
-Recall that the execution of the algorithm may be probabilistic, and thus we consider a specific sample path for input \vec{X} that occurs with non-zero probability.
+Access pattern as a routing graph.
+Imagine that there are n balls in memory, and consider any fixed initial key assignment $\vec{X} \in [K]^n$.
+Recall that the execution of the algorithm S may be probabilistic, and thus we consider a specific sample path for input \vec{X} that occurs with non-zero probability.
 Let G be the sequence of physical access patterns observable in this sample path.
-Henceforth we will think of G as a directed graph in which each node is labeled by one or more pairs of the form (a, t) where a denotes the (physical) memory address and t denotes the time step in which this node is created.
-We assume w.l.o.g. that at every time step, the CPU reads one memory address and then writes the same memory address, and there is at most 1 occupied register at the end of each step.
+Henceforth we will think of G as a routing graph in which each node is labeled by one or more pairs of the form (a,t) where a denotes the (physical) memory address and t denotes the time step in which this node is created.
+We assume w.l.o.g. that at every time step, the CPU reads one memory address, then writes the same memory address, and there is at most 1 occupied register at the end of each step.
 Henceforth for convenience we will assume that the occupied CPU register resides at memory address 0 and all other memory locations reside at addresses 1 or greater.
-In this graph G, there are n input nodes corresponding to the sorted array at the end of the algorithm each labeled with (a, T) where $a \in [n]$ and T denotes the runtime of the algorithm in this sample path - note that without loss of generality, we may assume that the output array is copied to addresses 1..n.
-In every time step tries the form that the CPU accesses exactly one memory location in every time step):
+In this graph G, there are n input nodes corresponding to the n balls initially in memory each labeled with (a,0) for $a \in [n]$, and there are n output nodes corresponding to the sorted array at the end of the algorithm \mathcal{S} each labeled with (a,T) where $a \in [n]$ and T denotes the runtime of \mathcal{S} in this sample path - note that without loss of generality, we may assume that the output array is copied to addresses 1..n.
+In every time step $t \in [T]$ of the execution (recall that the CPU accesses exactly one memory location in every time step):

-- Create a new node (0, t) denoting a copy of the CPU's register at the end of this time step; - If the CPU accesses some memory location a during this step (there is exactly one such a), then we create also a node (a, t); further, we draw the following directed edges:
+- Create a new node (0,t) denoting a copy of the CPU's register at the end of this time step; - If the CPU accesses some memory location a during this step (there is exactly one such a), then we create also a node (a, t); further, we draw the following directed edges: